-I was born in Italy in 1984, and grew up in a small village right before the Alps (here).
+I was born in Italy in 1984 and grew up in a small village right before the Alps (here).

-Then, I started a PhD program in Computer Science at the same university under the supevision of professors Henri Bal and Frank van Harmelen.
+In 2007, I moved to the Netherlands to follow a Master program in Artificial Intelligence at the Vrije Universiteit of Amsterdam.
+Then, I started a PhD project in Computer Science at the same university under the supevision of professors Henri Bal and Frank van Harmelen.
 In 2010, I visited for a few months the Yahoo!
 Research Labs In Barcelona.
-In 2013, I finished my PhD graduating cum laude.
+In 2013, I defended my PhD thesis graduating cum laude.
 My PhD thesis is about performing reasoning over large amounts of structured data on the Web using distributed algorithms.

 After I defended my thesis, I received a personal grant by the Dutch National Research Council (VENI), to continue my research for three more years.
 In 2014, I moved to California to be a visiting scholar at Stanford University, and more precisely in the Stanford Center for Biomedical Informatics Research.
 Then, I spent some time as researcher at the Max-Planck Institute for Informatics in Germany under the supervision of Gerhard Weikum.
 I've also been a guest researcher in the database group of CWI until the end of 2022.
 Currently, I'm an associate professor at the Vrije Universiteit of Amsterdam.